StephanAkkerman/minecraft-server-guide/README.md

 #### Command line

 Start by locating the private key file that you saved previously.
-Copy the location of this file, for instance `C:\Users\Stephan\Downloads\oracle\private.key`.
+Copy the location of this file for instance, `C:\Users\Stephan\Downloads\oracle\private.key`.
 Next, find the IP address of your Oracle VM.
 Use the following syntax to SSH into it:

 ```bash